McConnellsburg, PA Wound Care Services

 Enhancement of healing in selected problem wounds

-Hyperbaric oxygen therapy can speed up the healing time in problem wounds that might heal on their own but take a significant amount of time.
+Hyperbaric oxygen therapy can speed up the healing time in problem wounds that might heal on their own and would take a significant amount of time.

 Carbon monoxide poisoning